guard/guard-jasmine/README.md

 # Guard::Jasmine [![Build Status](https://secure.travis-ci.org/netzpirat/guard-jasmine.png)](http://travis-ci.org/netzpirat/guard-jasmine)

-Guard::Jasmine automatically tests your Jasmine specs on Rails when files are modified.
+Guard::Jasmine automatically tests your Jasmine specs when files are modified.

 Tested on MRI Ruby 1.8.7, 1.9.2, 1.9.3, REE and the latest versions of JRuby and Rubinius.